 Effects to aesthetics and visual quality in the project area include alteration of existing cultural and natural features and introduction of vertical elements that could obscure existing views.
 The visual quality within the project area where new retaining walls are proposed would change from natural or landscaped vegetation to discontinuous retaining walls varying in visible height, relative to one of seven vantage point from within four sectors, including Broad Branch Road itself, Rock Creek Park, and residential or institutional sectors on the west side of the roadway.
 Proposed retaining walls located on the east side of Broad Branch Road between 27th Street and Beach Drive are associated with Broad Branch and Rock Creek Park.
 From within the Broad Branch Road sector, the visual quality would change from natural trees and vegetation along the stream banks to discontinuous retaining walls with a visible height of 3.5 feet and ranging in length by each alternative.
-With all of the retaining walls on the east side measuring 3.5 feet in visible height, views into Rock Creek Park and Fort Circle Parks from the roadway would be visible over the retaining walls for vehicle occupants, cyclists, and pedestrians.
+With all of the retaining walls on the east side measuring 3.5 feet in visible height above the curb, views into Rock Creek Park and Fort Circle Parks from the roadway would be visible over the retaining walls for vehicle occupants, cyclists, and pedestrians.
 Proposed retaining walls on the east side of Broad Branch Road would most likely be viewed in their entirety from the top of the wall to the stream bottom within the Rock Creek Park sector.
-From the White Horse Trail, the retaining walls are between 7.5 feet and 13.75 feet high; and from Grant Road, the retaining wall is between 14.75 feet and 16.25 feet high, depending on the alternative.
+From the White Horse Trail, the retaining walls are between 7.4 feet and 10.9 feet high; and from Grant Road, the retaining wall is between 14.75 feet and 16.25 feet high, depending on the alternative.
 Other visual changes include replacement of the Soapstone Creek Culvert with a concrete arch culvert and the headwalls of three outfalls.

-Views to the project area from the Gatehouse at La Villa Firenze (a vantage point in the residential sector) would be partially obstructed under Candidate Build Alternatives 2, 3, and 4 by the construction of a retaining wall between 6.25 feet and 8.25 feet high on the north side of the entrance driveway.
-This retaining wall would not be constructed as part of the Preferred Alternative; the roadway widening at this location has been shifted to the east side of the road in the Preferred Alternative to avoid impacts to this resource.
-Under the Candidate Build Alternatives and the Preferred Alternative, views to the project area would be narrowed by a 5 to 6-foot high retaining wall associated with the new concrete arch culvert to replace the existing Soapstone Creek Culvert south of the entrance driveway.
+Views to the project area from the Gatehouse at La Villa Firenze (a vantage point in the residential sector) would be partially obstructed under Build Alternatives 2, 3, and 4 by the construction of a retaining wall between 6.25 feet and 8.25 feet high on the north side of the entrance driveway.
+Under the Preferred Alternative this retaining wall would be approximately 5-feet high to match the existing wall at the gate; the roadway widening at this location has been shifted to the east side of the road in the Preferred Alternative to avoid impacts to this resource.
+Under the Build Alternatives and the Preferred Alternative, views to the project area would be narrowed by a 5-foot high retaining wall associated with the new concrete arch culvert to replace the existing Soapstone Creek Culvert south of the entrance driveway.

-Under Candidate Build Alternatives 3 and 4, and the Preferred Alternative, views to the project area from the Ambassador's residences (Ivory Coast and Tunisia) in the residential sector would include construction of retaining walls between 5.5 feet and 14.5 feet high.
-These vertical elements represent a visual intrusion of the project area as viewed from the Ambassador's residences hilltop vantage point.
+Under Build Alternatives 3 and 4, and the Preferred Alternative, views to the project area from the Ambassador's residences (Ivory Coast and Tunisia) in the residential sector would include construction of retaining walls with visible heights of 8.5 feet (west side) and 6.25 feet (east side).
+These vertical elements represent some visual intrusions of the project area as viewed from the Ambassador's residences hilltop vantage point.